jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/README.md

 git checkout checkpoint/start
 ```

-Next we will finish up the set up by installing dependencies and making sure everything is working.
+Next we will install dependencies and making sure everything is working.

 ## 2. Install Frontend Dependencies

-From the route of the frontend project directory `./Code/Frontend`
+From the root of the frontend project directory `./Code/Frontend`

 Please run the following: